sds-edu/SDS-Kubernetes-Guide/README.md

 > ⏰**Reminder**: Start the Docker daemon (by opening Docker Desktop) and enable the Kubernetes service in Docker Desktop before proceeding.

 If you haven't already, complete the segment on Dockerizing a React + Express JS application before proceeding.
-This can be found in the Docker guide for CS3219.
+This can be found in the SDS Docker guide.

  Remember to build the image for the application before proceeding.
 If you followed the instructions from the aforementioned guide, you will have an image called `<your username>/test-web-app` in your local registry.
 You can check this by running `docker images`.